Polarizz/BayTsunamiWarriors/README.md

 ## Usage
 Access the site using (https://baytsunamiwarriors.now.sh/)

+## Update
+Finished home page layout and mobile support, prepare for links and content.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.